ImperialCollegeLondon/rcds_intro_cpp/Chapter02/solutions/README.md

 ## README

-Download folder and write make for compiling all exercises
+Download this folder and write make for compiling all exercises

-Author: Jesus
+Author: Jesús Urtasun Elizari - University of Milan